 TOB / Installation inital ideas

-Trhough workshops with Mario, I considered different ways to appraoch the installation and what materials and set up I’d like to explore individually before grouping up and collborating ideas.
+Through workshops with Mario, I considered different ways to approach the installation and the materials and setup I’d like to explore individually before grouping up and collaborating on ideas.

-My inital idea was to create a wall with different textures and collecting different pcoket watches, varieing in size and appearance, and finding a way to place these onto the wall.
-Once this was compelte, I was going to open each one so I was able to project my cave drawings and pictures of my late father to hopefully represent loosing someone through time.
+My initial idea was to create a wall of clocks with different textures, varying sizes, and appearances, and to find a way to place them on a single wall.
+Once this was complete, I was going to open each one so I could project my cave drawings and pictures of my late father, hopefully representing the loss of someone over time.

-Another Idea I had was to create a cave and to cover the entire thing with a large mapped vidoe slideshow of my late father and then in serate areas projecting my cave marking as stills.
-This felt a little too big to create and that there would be limitations on how visable the viduals would be seena s though it would be two projections layered but I was curiosu to see how I would comabt these challenges.
-Danglign the images from the cave fet like a good way to work around the visablity of the images but I was not define to any one idea I jsut knew I wanted to collaborate both my illsurations and phtography.
-The reasoning I wanted it to be a cave was to reconnect with my intial research of the ‘lsot’ caves that hae yet to be discovered.
+Another Idea I had was to create a cave and cover the entire thing with a large, mapped video slideshow of my late father, and then, in select areas, project separate cave markings as stills.
+This felt too big to create, and there would be limitations on how visible the visuals would be, as though it would be two projections layered on top of each other, but I was curious to see how I would overcome these challenges.
+Dangling the images from the cave felt like a good way to address their visibility, but no single idea defined me.
+I wanted to collaborate on both my illustrations and photography.
+The reason I wanted it to be a cave was to reconnect with my initial research on the ‘lost’ caves that have yet to be discovered.

-My last idea was to create on location and map onto the building of flats that my late father lived in and project my cave paintings into each window starting from top to bottom with the still imge of my father on background of the building.
-I found this one to interest me as it was outside which meanrt I would have to naviagte natural lgihtening and rhe building held significatce in an odd way so being bale to incorpate this into my art would be fascianting.
+My last idea was to create on location and map onto the building of the flats where my late father lived, and project my cave paintings into each window, starting from top to bottom, with the still image of my father in thein the background of the building.
+I found this one interesting because it was outside, which meant I would have to navigate natural lighting.
+The building held significance, so incorporating this into my art would be fascinating.

-All three of these ideas had their own challenges but we were advised to think bigger rather than confide to small ideas, as such I considered what interested me, rather than what was possible and realistic.
+All three of these ideas had their own challenges, but we were advised to think bigger rather than settle for small ideas; as such, I considered what interested me rather than what was possible and realistic.

-In regards to the tower of Babel, it was an obvious structure that collaborated different voices that are all unique in their own accord.
-Opposite to how when everyone was split by language they seperate due to their differences and were no longer able to build their structure, we still build ours.
+Regarding the Tower of Babel, it was an obvious structure that brought together different voices, each unique in its own accord.
+Opposite to how, when everyone was split by language, they separated due to their differences and were no longer able to build their structure, we still build ours.

-We agreed we wanted the installation to be central within the room and tall but not too high it would touch the roof adn that surroudning the structure would be a black curtain to allow for a isolated appearance.
+We agreed we wanted the installation to be central in the room and tall, but not too tall, so that it wouldn’t touch the roof, and that a black curtain would enclose the surrounding structure to create an isolated appearance.

-As we only had two weeks to complete the entire isntallation, we began planning and creating very swiftly.
+As we had only two weeks to complete the entire installation, we began planning and creating swiftly.

 Comments